SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 **Candidate:**
 Hypothesis testing is a statistical method used to decide whether the evidence from a sample supports a claim or hypothesis about a population.

+For example, if we’re testing whether a new drug is effective, the null hypothesis might state that the drug has no effect, while the alternative would suggest it does.
+After collecting data, we use statistical tests (like t-tests or z-tests) to determine if there’s enough evidence to reject the null hypothesis.

 **Interviewer:** How does it work?